Removing Barriers to Job Creation for ALL Virginians

 It would take an individual 490 hours—over 12 weeks—to read the entire Virginia Administrative Code.
 That’s assuming the reader spends eight hours a day, five days a week reading at a rate of 300 words per minute.
 And that would be just to read it all, not even to understand it all.

 Ed will pursue reforms that simplify and clarify our long, complicated regulatory code.
-He will eliminate unnecessary barriers to entry and propose changes to our licensing process to make it easier for people to meet the requirements of those we do need in place.
+He will eliminate unnecessary barriers to entry and propose changes to our licensing process to make it easier for people to meet the requirements of payday loans of those we do need in place.
 Ed will lay out a specific path to more easily start and grow a business, and advance efforts to relieve the burden of excessive litigation against businesses.

 STAND UP FOR VIRGINIA AND ITS JOB CREATORS

 Our Founders created checks and balances on Federal power not only through three separate and equal branches of Federal Government, but also a Federalist system in which the states serve as a check on Federal Government overreach.
 Under the current Administration, Virginia’s state departments and agencies have too frequently acted as extensions of Federal department and agencies rather than checks on them.
 A Gillespie Administration would stand up for Virginia’s prerogatives in our Federalist system when the Federal Government exceeds its authority under Article 1, Section 8 of the U.S. Constitution, and will defend the rights of Virginia and its people under the 9th and 10th Amendments.

 Overhaul the Current Office of Intergovernmental Affairs and focus its mission on Federalism